jacobdensford/jacobdensford.com/pages/adventure-planning-workflow.md

 ### Campaign Hook

-Now that you know who the heroes are. elaborate further on your campaign hook.
+Now that you know who the heroes are, elaborate further on your campaign hook.

 ### The World